turingschool/mod-0-curriculum/session2/index.md

 ## Learning Goals

 - Use the Driver-Navigator technique to collaborate
-- Explain the purpose of git
+- Explain the purpose of Git
 - Initialize, add, and commit changes in a local repository

 ## Agenda